awsandy/dvsa.github.io/LAB-1.md

 ## Deploy the squid proxy on ECS

-In Lab 2 we will deploy and use the centralised squid on ECS/Fargate pattern described in this [AWS blogpost](https://aws.amazon.com/blogs/networking-and-content-delivery/providing-controlled-internet-access-through-centralised-proxy-servers-using-aws-fargate-and-privatelink/){:target="_blank"}
+In Lab 1 we will deploy and use the centralised squid on ECS/Fargate pattern described in this [AWS blogpost](https://aws.amazon.com/blogs/networking-and-content-delivery/providing-controlled-internet-access-through-centralised-proxy-servers-using-aws-fargate-and-privatelink/){:target="_blank"}

-The AWS CloudFormation deployment template used in the blog post has been refactoted to Terraform for DVSA in this lab.
+The AWS CloudFormation deployment template used in the blog post has been refactored to Terraform for DVSA in this lab.

 ----